Sumaiya-Meem/Sumaiya-Meem/README.md

 ##### I'm a versatile developer skilled in competitive programming and full-stack development.
 Proficient in a range of technologies, my problem-solving capabilities and commitment to innovation make me well-suited for creating efficient and scalable web applications.

 👀 About me
 - 💬 Ask me about ...
-C++,React js,Node js, SQL,OOP, Django
+C++, React.js, Node.js, SQL, OOP, MongoDB, Postman, Manual Testing, Python, Machine Learning
 - 📫 How to reach me: *sumaiyameem056@gmail.com*

 ### 💻 Technologies that I know